Policy, Politics and Power in the Americas

 Garcia has a long history of involvement with community organizing and local politics.
 He was elected to the Chicago City Council in 1986, and in 1992 became the first Mexican-American member of the Illinois State Senate.
-In 2015, Garcia ran for mayor of Chicago, forcing a head-to-head runoff vote against incumbent Rahm Emmanuel.
-A progressive and a reformer, Garcia supports continued investment for local transportation and community development, as well as humane immigration policies and expansive healthcare.
+A progressive and a reformer, Garcia supports continued investment for local community development, humane immigration policies and expansive healthcare.

 Pedro Kumamoto Aguilar, former member of Mexican Congress, State of Jalisco

 In 2015, Pedro Kumamoto became the first independent candidate to win a seat in the Congress of Jalisco and recently ran for Senate in Mexico’s 2018 General Election.
 During his campaigns, Kumamoto relied on private donations and a robust online presence to rally his support.
 Kumamoto is a member of the group Wikipolitica, a network of young activists based throughout Mexico who promote civic activism and government transparency.

 Óscar Martínez, Investigative reporter and editor for El Faro